Wait, My Youth

-Wait, My Youth (等等我的青春 (Děng děng wǒ de qīngchūn)) is a 2019 Chinese television series starring Zhao Yi Qin, Li Jiaqi, Li Ge Yang, Leo Dong, Stephanie Xu, and Vincent Wei.
+Wait, My Youth (等等我的青春 (Děng děng wǒ de qīngchūn)) is a 2019 Chinese television series starring Zhao Yiqin, Li Jiaqi, Li Ge Yang, Leo Dong, Stephanie Xu, and Vincent Wei.
 The drama was aired on Youku Original Network from March 2019 to April 18, 2019.

 Synopsis

 Wait, My Youth is a story about warmth of family, friendship, and love.
-This story mainly revolves around the love and friendship of Su Can Can.
-Su Can Can has a secret crush on her classmate Lin Jia Ze but soon falls in love with Lan Tian Ye, who's the best friend of Lin Jia Ze.
+This story mainly revolves around the love and friendship of Su Cancan.
+She initially has a secret crush on her classmate Lin Jia Ze but soon falls in love with his best friend, Lan Tian Ye.